 Consequences of Paid Absence for Childbirth and Workload Reduction for Tenure-Track Faculty in the Probationary Period:

 It is very likely that the assumption of new primary care giver responsibilities for a child will have an impact on the pace of a faculty member’s career.
-This impact is most problematic for tenure-track faculty who must be considered for tenure no later than their sixth year of service at Boston University.
+This impact is most problematic for tenure-track faculty who must receive a decision on tenure no later than their seventh year of service at Boston University.
 Consequently, a faculty member on the tenure-track who takes a Paid Absence for Childbirth and/or a Paid Workload Reduction will normally have her or his deadline for consideration for tenure postponed for one year.
 Please note that:

 1) As described in the section on “Tenure Review Schedule and Notification,” a faculty member holding a Tenure-Track probationary appointment may request Tenure Review prior to the scheduled Tenure Review year.
 Therefore, a faculty member who has a postponement of the deadline for Tenure Review as a result of a Paid Absence for Childbirth or Paid Workload Reduction may opt, in consultation with her or his Chair and Dean, to be considered for tenure at the end of the original probationary period;

 2) In order to prevent undue prolongation of the probationary period, each faculty member is eligible for only two postponements of the deadline for Tenure Review, regardless of the number of Paid Absences for Childbirth or Paid Workload Reductions taken during the probationary period;

 3) The deadline for Tenure Review cannot be postponed if a faculty member has had a three-year extension of the probationary period granted as an outcome of promotion review;